NDP 2017: A show of technology, military might and splendour

 The mosquito segment, which highlighted Singapore’s environmental challenge, involved the spectators, as they had to clap as loudly as they could to an upbeat rhythm in order to get rid of the mosquitoes.
 In another segment that involved Singaporeans, they were invited to toast to the nation, and that they did, with a hearty “Yum Seng”.

-The many children who took part, including 400 Henry Park Primary pupils added a touch of youthfulness to the show, but veteran celebrities also held their own, as they stood on inflatable replicas of the Supertree Grove in Gardens By The Bay.
+The many children who took part, including 400 Henry Park Primary pupils added a touch of youthfulness to the show.
+But veteran celebrities also held their own, standing on rising podiums while performing.

 Veteran sports commentator and radio presenter Brian Richmond belted out a catchy song on Singapore while 81-year-old Mary Ho, fondly known as Grandma Mary, gave an electric guitar performance that had spectators bobbing their heads.
 For the first time at an NDP held at The Float @ Marina Bay, an aerial system was integrated into the stage design to elevate performers and props 20 metres above ground.